FPFTanonymous/FPFT/README.md

 # FPFT

-This project is a C++ implementation of *Fast Partial Fourier Transform for Spectral Representation with Energy Compaction Property* (submitted to KDD21).
+This project is a C++ implementation of *Fast and Accurate Partial Fourier Transform for Time Series Data* (submitted to KDD21).

 ## Prerequisites